Welcome to the Employment & Education Resources page.

 Service Area 7

 Southeast Los Angeles County (SELACO) Workforce Development Board is offering limited services by phone.
 Call the local center for more information.
-SELACO services the cities of Artesia, Bellflower, Cerritos, Downey, Hawaiian Gardens, Lakewood, and Norwalk.
+SELACO services the cities of Artesia, Bellflower, Cerritos, Downey, Hawaiian Gardens, Lakewood, Norwalk, Paramount.

 Service Area 8